2002 Marib airstrike: Background

 Relations between the US and Yemen were already strained following the bombing of the USS Cole, a guided-missile destroyer belonging to the US Navy.
 The attack, perpetrated on October 12, 2000, involved two suicide bombers ramming a small boat loaded with explosives into the side of the vessel while it was docked in Aden, killing 17 American sailors.
 The Federal Bureau of Investigation (FBI) and the Naval Criminal Investigative Service (NCIS) launched an investigation into the attack but encountered significant difficulties throughout it.
-American agents were operating under the constant monitoring and disdain of local authorities and officials, while the US suspected that Islamist sympathizers within the Yemeni government, some of whom were former mujahideen, were complicit.
-The FBI determined in December that al-Qaeda perpetrated the bombing.
+American agents were operating under the constant monitoring and disdain of local authorities and officials, while the US suspected Islamist sympathizers within the Yemeni government, some of whom were former mujahideen, were complicit.
+The FBI determined in December al-Qaeda perpetrated the bombing.
 As the investigation shifted to Sanaa, the capital of Yemen, the FBI grew even more cautious of the locals.
-The investigation had been completely halted by mid-2001 as a plot to bomb the local US embassy was discovered.
+The investigation was completely halted in mid-2001 when a plot to bomb the local US embassy was discovered.

 The 9/11 attacks posed an even greater threat to Yemen's standings with the US.
 Within the American government, Yemen had begun to be seen as a central front for the war on terror and a prime destination for al-Qaeda members seeking refuge and a place to regroup, owing to its lawlessness and ungoverned areas.
 Yemen's president, Ali Abdullah Saleh, feared his country would be the next to see US military action after Afghanistan.
-Thus, Yemen took the role of a partner in the war on terror, with Saleh sending an advisor to Washington on September 20 to announce his position as an ally and to clarify what was required of his country.
+Thus, Yemen took the role of a partner in the war on terror, with Saleh sending an advisor to Washington soon after the attacks to clarify what was needed of his country.
 Several demands were made by the US to assure greater collaboration on counterterrorism, such as the facilitation of greater intelligence cooperation, which allowed the CIA and FBI to resume the Cole investigation and gain access to key case documents, the establishment of a joint US-Yemeni intelligence room to rapidly share information on terrorist targets, with a Cryptologic Support Group (CSG) from the National Security Agency (NSA) being deployed to do so, and the sharing of phone records and dossiers for several al-Qaeda suspects with the CIA.